About the course:

 You will be expected to attend all lessons and complete all tasks on time.
 There is a section on chemical calculations which will require a basic competency in Maths.
 You will need to cope with the pressure of homework set most lessons and two sets of module exams per year.

-Please talk to your Chemistry teacher about the possibility of studying Chemistry in the sixth form.
+If you are an internal applicant, please talk to your chemistry teacher about the possibility of studying chemistry in the sixth form.
+Or you may choose to talk to Mrs K Weston (Senior Lead:Science)